First Trust Nasdaq Food & Beverage ETF FTXG Sustainability

 First Trust Nasdaq Food& Beverage ETF has a number of attributes that may meet the expectations of sustainability-focused investors, despite some issues worthy of attention.

 The fund has the lowest Morningstar Sustainability Rating of 1 globe, indicating that the ESG risk of holdings in its portfolio is rather high compared to those of its peers in the Consumer Goods & Services Sector Equity category.
 Funds with 4 or 5 globes tend to hold securities that are less exposed to ESG risk.
-ESG risk provides investors with a signal that reflects to what degree their investments are exposed to risks related to material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance, that are not sufficiently managed.
-ESG risk differs from impact, which is about seeking positive environmental and social outcomes.
+Unlike impact, which focuses on generating positive environmental and societal outcomes, ESG risk measures the degree to which investments could be affected by material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance.

 One potential issue for a sustainability-focused investor is that First Trust Nasdaq Food & Beverage ETF doesn’t have an ESG-focused mandate.
-Funds with an ESG-focused mandate are more likely to align with the expectations of an investor who cares about sustainability issues.
+Funds with an ESG-focused mandate would have a higher probability to drive positive ESG outcomes.

 ESG Commitment Level Asset Manager